-Titanfall 3: We know that the second instalment in the Titanfall series was launched only in October this year, and we also know that conjecturing about the possibilities of Titanfall 3 may not, at this point, lead us anywhere.
+Titanfall 3: We know that the second installment in the Titanfall series was launched only in October this year, and we also know that conjecturing about the possibilities of Titanfall 3 may not, at this point, lead us anywhere.
 But with all of the talks from the creators about the prospects of the successful franchise after Titanfall 2 has got us thinking hard about Titanfall 3.
 But before we get into that, let’s take a brief look at Titanfall 2.

 Respawn and EA‘s Titanfall 2 was released on October 28, 2016, for the Microsoft PC, Xbox One, and PS 4 to wide critical acclaim.
 The game brought back many of the features from the first title in the series but not without massive improvements in almost every aspect.
 We already knew before the game’s launch that the gameplay would be unmatched in speed, and it certainly did not disappoint when it finally came out.
 Another notable thing about the new game was that, unlike Titanfall 1, Titanfall 2’s release was not limited to Microsoft platforms only.
 However, despite all the positives, the release window that the creators opted for has evidently harmed the title’s sales.
-Placing Titanfall 2 in between two other giant launches, Battlefield 1 and Call of Duty: Infinite Warfare, was perhaps not the best idea, as the devs must have realised.
+Placing Titanfall 2 in between two other giant launches, Battlefield 1 and Call of Duty: Infinite Warfare, was perhaps not the best idea, as the devs must have realized.

 However, the creators of the Titanfall franchise are still hopeful about the future of the series, and we certainly think that Titanfall 3 is a giant possibility waiting to happen.
 But the questions pertaining to the next entry remain widely unanswered.
 We’re weighing them out below.